HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 {% include img.html img="solicited-prior-auth-flow.svg" caption="Solicited Attachments for a Prior Authorization" %}

-Attachments may be requested via a non-CDex FHIR based request such as an X12 transaction, fax, portal, or other platform or they may be requested using CDex.
+Attachments may be requested via a non-CDex-FHIR-based request such as an X12 transaction, fax, portal, or other platform or they may be requested using CDex.
 See the [Requesting Attachments] page and [Sending Attachments] page for how CDex transactions can be used to support  *solicited* attachment transactions.

 {% include link-list.md %}